JuliaGeodynamics/GeoParams.jl/README.md

 ```

 ### 5. Dependencies
+We rely on:
+- [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) to deal with SI units
+- [Parameters.jl](https://github.com/mauro3/Parameters.jl) to have structures that are easier to modify

 ### 6. Contributing
 Help with developing this package is highly appreciated.
 You can contribute for example by adding new creep laws or by adding new constitutive relationships.
 If you invest a bit of time now, it will save others in the community a lot of time!